malihah325/Hotel_Management/README.md

 🏨 Hotel Management System

-A full-stack hotel management application  built with Spring Boot, Thymeleaf, and MySQL.
+A full-stack hotel management application  built with Spring Boot, Thymeleaf , and MySQL.
 It provides functionalities for admins and customers, including room booking, payments, and user authentication.

 🚀 Features